title

 previous | next

-It was the policy of Spain's king to reward soldiers with land, and the soldiers were taking Indian slaves to work their land.
-Behind the disease, the soldiers and the wealth seekers came representatives of the Catholic Church, with the approval of Spain's monarchy, which was interested in spreading Christianity as well as its authority.
-The monarchy granted the Church to go to the Americas to designate where Christian missions were to be established and to be responsible for education, establish hospitals and orphanages to take care of the aged and the mentally disturbed and to convert.
+It was the policy of Spain's monarchy to reward soldiers with land, and soldiers in New Spain were taking Indian slaves to work their land.
+And to New Spain the monarchy sent representatives of the Catholic Church who were to help in establishing Christian missions, the creation of hospitals and orphanages and to take care of the aged and the mentally disturbed.
+And they were to be responsible for education.

-In the wake of these disasters for the American Indians, Pope Paul III, in 1537, issued a series of encyclicals declaring it heresy to describe Indians as other than human.
-Pope Paul was eager to label the Indians as worthy of conversion, and he urged clergy and laymen to work at converting the Indians by preaching to them and by acting in an exemplary fashion.
-The Pope forbade the enslavement of the Indians or seizure of their property, but the Indians remained endangered as an unregulated drive for fame and fortune proved more powerful than Pope Paul's declarations.
-And in 1538 the pope's declarations were nullified by Spain's monarchy, which declared the pope's declaration in violation of the agreement between the monarchy and the Vatican concerning the powers of the monarchy in the Americas.
+Pope Paul III, (r 1534-49), issued a series of encyclicals in 1537 declaring it heresy to describe Indians as other than human.
+He was eager to label the Indians as worthy of conversion, and he urged clergy and laymen to work at converting the Indians by preaching and acting in an exemplary fashion.
+The Pope forbade the enslavement of the Indians or seizure of their property.
+In 1538, the devote Charles V responded to the pope with a legality.
+He declared the pope's declaration in violation of the agreement between the monarchy and the Vatican concerning the powers of the monarchy in the Americas.